jonnew/Oat/README.md

 - __`background`__=`string` Path to a background image to be subtracted from the SOURCE frames.
 This image must have the same dimensions as frames from SOURCE.
+- __`adaption-coeff`__=`+float` Value, 0 to 1.0, specifying how quickly the new
+  frames are used to update the backgound image.
+Default is 0, specifying no adaptation and a static background image that is never updated.
 __TYPE = `mask`__

 - __`mask`__=`string` Path to a binary image used to mask frames from SOURCE.